Republic of Moldova

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-The Constitutional Court is regulated by Article 134 et seq. of the constitution, which describes the Constitutional Court as the “sole authority of constitutional jurisdiction in the Republic of Moldova”.
+The Constitutional Court is regulated by Article 134-140 of the Constitution, which describes the Constitutional Court as the “sole authority of constitutional jurisdiction in the Republic of Moldova”.
 Among other functions, it exercises the review of constitutionality of laws and decisions of the parliament, presidential decrees and decisions and ordinances of the government.
-The Moldovan Constitutional Court follows the so-called “Kelsenian” type of constitutional jurisdiction, that carries out a concentrated and abstract control of constitutionality of laws and regulations, and can ensure that the legal order contains only rules that respect the constitution.

-In the light of the precedent, the rapporteurs consider that the requirements of Article 11 of the Charter are met in the Republic of Moldova.
+Therefore, the rapporteurs consider that Article 11 is respected in the Republic of Moldova.

 ACCESSION